Kids with learning difficulties are often labeled as having a learning disability. What if we looked at them instead as having a learning difference?

 What if we turned this thinking around?
 What if instead of focusing on fixing kids who are struggling with the traditional teaching methods and time tables, we changed the way we teach them to better meet their actual needs.

-Picture this school day example.
+For example, picture this school day excerpt.

 After a good night’s sleep and some time playing outside, you bring your 3rd grader in for school.